 Another way to ensure seed quality is to test the germination rates of the seeds.
 Germination rates indicate the percentage of seeds that will grow into viable plants.

 To test germination rates, take a sample of seeds and place them on a damp paper towel.
 Keep the paper towel moist and check for germination after a few days.
+If a high percentage of seeds germinate, then the seeds are of good quality.

 Planning for Next Season